SVICSA LOGOSouth Vancouver Island Classics' Soccer Association

 A red card suspension covers the SVICSA schedule of the team the player was playing for at the time of the incident.
 The player will not play for any other SVICSA team until specified by the Disciplinary Chair, who upon review will notify the team and player about the next available game the player can participate in.

 Red card fines are payable by the player/team to the league before the player’s return to the field of play following suspension.
 Generally, referees submit referee game reports and red/yellow card reports within 24 hours of game.
+Payment of the Red Card $50.00 fine can be etransfered to payments@svicsa.com Autodeposit is set up.

 Red/yellow reports are automatically forwarded to the Chair of the Disciplinary Committee, Bill Nieuwenhuis, as well as League President Michael Smith and Referee Co-ordinator Keith Thompson, among others.
 It may also be prudent to contact Bill Nieuwenhuis directly to ensure receipt of reports where serious incidents have occurred.
 The Chair of the Disciplinary Committee should contact League President Michael Smith and Referee Coordinator Keith Thompson, so that notice of longer-term suspensions are provided to all team managers and referees.